Introducing: On-hover glossaries to support literacy

-The 2023 Stile Science Education Report showed that an alarming 57% of teachers believe their students' literacy levels limit their ability to understand science.
 We want to make science more accessible to every student.
-To make this a reality, we've created a handy new feature: On-hover glossary!
-While we start rolling this out, read on to find out more about how the on-hover glossary works.
+To make this a reality, we've created a handy new feature: Pop-up definitions!
+While we start rolling this out, read on to find out more about how pop-up definitions work.

-For a first look at on-hover glossary in practice, take a look at our latest breaking news lesson: Scientists use lasers to steer lightning bolts!.
+For a first look at pop-up definitions, check out our latest breaking news lesson: Scientists use lasers to steer lightning bolts!.

 We've had glossary lessons containing lists of unit-specific vocabulary in each of our units for ages.
 But, more recently, teachers have asked if we could make these more interactive.
-This set the wheels in motion for on-hover glossaries.
+This set the wheels in motion for pop-up definitions.

-Within a Stile lesson, the on-hover glossary allows students to see in-line definitions of scientific terminology and cognitive verbs.
-These words appear with a lovely blue line beneath them to show that a definition is available.
+Within a Stile lesson, pop-up definitions allow students to see in-line definitions of scientific terminology and cognitive verbs.
+These words appear with a blue line beneath them.
 By holding their cursor over the underlined word, your students will see a definition and associated image.
-They can also click the speaker icon to hear the word and its definition read aloud.
+They can also click the speaker icon to hear this information read aloud.

 To support Spanish-speaking students at Stile schools in the USA, there's an additional button to switch the word, definition, and audio into Spanish.
 This will support these students in making connections between English and Spanish words and to interpret the text while strengthening their English vocabulary.

-On-hover glossary tools have been shown to support reading comprehension and vocabulary acquisition (Lenders, 2008).
-This is especially true when the words included in the glossary aren't seen or heard frequently in students' daily lives.
-We've worked with experts in English Language Development to design and implement an on-hover glossary tool that helps your students interpret scientific terminology and improve their understanding.
+Pop-up definitions have been shown to support reading comprehension and vocabulary acquisition (Lenders, 2008).
+This is especially true when the defined words aren't seen or heard frequently in students' daily lives.
+We've worked with experts in English Language Development to design and implement a tool that helps your students interpret scientific terminology and improve their understanding.

 Which words have definitions available?

-The effectiveness of glossaries and their impact on students "depend critically on the specific rules for glossing words" (Cohen, Tracy & Cohen, 2017, p.262).
-There's an additional cognitive load associated with using a glossary tool as students switch from reading the text to the definition and then apply the definition in context (ibid.).
+The effectiveness of pop-up definitions and their impact on students "depend critically on the specific rules for glossing words" (Cohen, Tracy & Cohen, 2017, p.262).
+There's an additional cognitive load associated with using this type of tool as students switch from reading the text to the definition and then apply the definition in context (ibid.).
 For this reason, we've been careful not to include too many words and to provide definitions only where they support comprehension.
-This is also why we've chosen not to include the on-hover glossary in our collection of primary school units.
+This is also why we've chosen not to include pop-up definitions in our collection of primary school units.

-We've mainly glossed three categories of words, though you might also notice us using the on-hover glossary to provide supporting information.
+We've mainly defined three categories of words, though you might also notice us using pop-up definitions to provide supporting information too.
 For example, the name of a city or landmark may show details and a map of its location.

 The three main categories are:

-The existing glossary list for each unit provides an excellent source of relevant words and phrases for the on-hover glossary.
-These same terms are found in the glossary for Stile X and students can also revise them using the flashcards in the Stile X app. - General scientific terminology
+The existing glossary list for each unit provides an excellent source of relevant words and phrases.
+These terms are written in bold text when they are first defined and don't have a pop-up definition available because their definition is already stated in the text.
+Each glossary term is defined in the lesson's text at some point within the unit.
+These same terms are found in the glossary for Stile X and students can revise them using the flashcards in the Stile X app.

 We recommend taking a minute or two to introduce this new feature to your students when you first encounter it.
 If they're anything like my students, they might've already discovered it themselves!

-We'd love to hear your thoughts and experiences with the on-hover glossary.
+We'd love to hear your thoughts and experiences with pop-up definitions.
 Reach out to me at alexandra.russell@stileeducation.com to provide feedback or ask questions.

 Special thanks

-Special thanks goes to Danielle Pukansky and Jessica Spanel who provided their advice and expertise during the development of the on-hover glossary tool.
+Special thanks goes to Danielle Pukansky and Jessica Spanel who provided their advice and expertise during the development of the pop-up definitions tool.

 Danielle Pukansky